gualtierotesta/blog/docs/certifications/ccdak.md

 A producer is an application that uses the Kafka Producer API to write events to Kafka topics.

-Producers writes to leader partition(s).
+Producers write to leader partition(s).

 Producer properties: